dotnet/machinelearning-samples/samples/csharp/getting-started/MulticlassClassification_mnist/README.md

 ```
 ### 3. Evaluate model
 We need this step to conclude how accurate our model operates on new data.
-To do so, the model from the previous step is run against another dataset that was not used in training (`iris-test.txt`).
-This dataset also contains known iris types. `MulticlassClassification.Evaluate` calculates the difference between known types and values predicted by the model in various metrics.
+To do so, the model from the previous step is run against another dataset that was not used in training (`optdigits-val.csv`). `MulticlassClassification.Evaluate` calculates the difference between known types and values predicted by the model in various metrics.

 ```CSharp
 var predictions = trainedModel.Transform(testData);